Andereth000/RT-One-Weekend-SDL/README.md

 8. Copy SDL2.dll from SDL 2.28.2 to \Debug OR \Release folder
 9. Run program!

 The image will take a minute to generate.
-To generate the image faster, change the ns (# samples) from 100 to 10 in main.cpp.
+To generate the image faster, change the ns (number of samples) from 100 to 10 in main.cpp.